 With the SWIFT network, there are fees along the route of the transaction charged by the intermediaries or institutions involved in the transaction.
 This can be as high as 10% in specific cases or a flat rate of around $30.
 These are paid in the currency being sent.

 With RippleNet, transactions burn off a certain amount of XRP as fees for the transaction.
 This causes XRP to be deflationary as the more it is used, the less XRP is available.
-This mechanism is meant to maintain the value of XRP over time.
+This mechanism is meant to boost the XRP price over time.

 Exchanges within the network that are converting the currencies will also charge a fee.
 That fee can be paid in various ways, either through a base cryptocurrency used on the exchange such as Bitcoin, or an amount of XRP.